catherinezucker/radfil/README.md

 Python2 vs. Python3
 ------------
-*   While RadFil is written to be cross-compatible between python2 and python3, it relies on the fil_finder package to build filament spines via medial axis skeletonization of the filament masks.
-Since fil_finder is currently only compatible with python2 (support for python3 is planned in future) RadFil must be run in python2 if you do not already have a filament spine that has been precomputed for input into RadFil.
+*   While RadFil is written to be cross-compatible between python2 and python3, it relies on the FilFinder package to build filament spines via medial axis skeletonization of the filament masks.
+Since FilFinder is currently only compatible with python2 (support for python3 is planned in future) RadFil must be run in python2 if you do not already have a filament spine that has been precomputed for input into RadFil.

 Installation